biobakery/MetaPhlAn/README.md

 * Calculation of metagenome size for improved estimation of reads mapped to a given clade
 * Inclusion of NCBI taxonomy ID in the ouput file
 * CAMI (Taxonomic) Profiling Output Format included
+* Removal of reads with low MAPQ values
 -------------

 ## Description